 b.
 It is the belief of Millennium that positive relations and morale can be best achieved and maintained in a working environment that promotes ongoing open communication.
 This includes open and candid discussions of problems and concerns.
 The NYS Office of Medicaid Inspector General (OMIG) stipulates that every PPS Lead have a policy of non-retaliation and non-intimidation for the reporting of code of conduct, ethical violations or compliance matters.

 a.
 Good faith: Information concerning potential wrongdoing is disclosed in “good faith” when the individual making the disclosure reasonably believes such information to be true and reasonably believes that it constitutes potential wrongdoing.

 b.
-Whistleblower: Any Millennium employee, participants or participating providers who in good faith discloses information concerning wrongdoing by another or concerning the business of Millennium Collaborative Care PPS.
+Whistleblower: Any Millennium employee, participants or participating providers who in good faith discloses information concerning wrongdoing by another or concerning the business of Millennium itself.

 c.
-Wrongdoing: Any alleged corruption, fraud, criminal or unethical activity, misconduct, waste, conflict of interest, intentional reporting of false or misleading information, or abuse of authority engaged in by any Millennium employee, participants and participating provider’s employee that relates to Millennium Collaborative Care PPS.
+Wrongdoing: Any alleged corruption, fraud, criminal or unethical activity, misconduct, waste, conflict of interest, intentional reporting of false or misleading information, or abuse of authority engaged in by any Millennium employee, participants and participating providers employee that relates to Millennium.

 d.
 Medicaid Beneficiary: Individuals who are eligible for and receive Medicaid benefits because of age, blindness, or disability in addition to the amount of their income and assets.